Joint Call to Action to Promote Healthy Communities

-APHA is proud to announce a new website exploring the Bicycling and Walking in the United States: 2016 Benchmarking Report, which traces the rise of walking and bicycling across the nation.
-APHA and the Institute of Transportation Engineers, in partnership with the League of American Bicyclists, created the interactive website to make critical data from this report more accessible and user-friendly.
+A new website explores the Bicycling and Walking in the United States: 2016 Benchmarking Report, which traces the rise of walking and bicycling across the nation.
+APHA and the Institute of Transportation Engineers, in partnership with the League of American Bicyclists, created the website to make critical report data more accessible and user-friendly.
 Funding for the website was provided by the Centers for Disease Control and Prevention and the Federal Highway Administration.
 Check out the Benchmarking Report website and explore how your state and city rank in the active transportation movement!

 Case Studies — Integrating public health in metro area planning agencies